banyan/hubot-gh-release-pr/README.md

 # hubot-gh-release-pr

-A hubot script that does the things
+A hubot script to create GitHub's PR for release

 See [`src/gh-release-pr.coffee`](src/gh-release-pr.coffee) for full documentation.